 yum -y update

-To uninstall it just use the below single command:
+To uninstall it, run PowerShell as admin switch to CentOS directory and just use the below single command:

 Some other information to combat, if you get any error while running it.

-If in future you have accidentally deleted CentOS WSL folder and want to reinstall it then first we need to clean the existing installation.
+If in the future you have accidentally deleted the CentOS WSL folder and want to reinstall it then first we need to clean the existing installation.

-For that first of all again extract the files from the CentOS zipped folder that we have downloaded above and then run Windows 10 PowerShell an administrator, navigate to the extracted folder and run the below command:
+For that first of all again extract the files from the CentOS zipped folder that we have downloaded above and then run Windows 10 PowerShell an administrator, navigate to the extracted folder, and again run the below command: